janwilmake/blog/2023/bun-flame-fly.md

 date: 2023-12
 draft: false
 tags: [devops, programming, nodejs, web-development]
+description: Chronicles an attempt to create a scalable browser automation API using Bun and Fly.io, exploring the FLAME pattern and analyzing cost structures for AI-powered web scraping.
 ---

 # Fly + Bun for browser automation.
 An unfinished attempt